userfrosting/learn/01.basics/03.installation/docs.md

 This command will install Gulp, Bower, and several other required npm packages.

+>>> You can safely exclude the `node_modules` directory from your repository, even if you plan to use git to push your project to production.
+These node modules are only used for environment installation build tasks and are not used by the application itself.

 ### UserFrosting assets

 Now that we have npm set up with all of its required packages, we can use it to automatically download and install the assets in the correct directories: